20 Jun Climate Change Affects Water Quality

 This article summarizes the expected effects of global warming on water quality and the water treatment equipment to address these problems.

-Effects on Water Quality
+Climate Change Effects on Water Quality

 Warmer temperatures mean what would have fallen as snow will instead come down as rain.
 Currently, the snowpack acts as a natural reservoir, storing water through the winter so it will melt and be released during the spring and summer when demand spikes.
 If that precipitation falls as winter rain, it will fill rivers and streams at a time of year when demand is low.

 Flooding magnitudes and frequencies are expected to increase.
-Flooding can affect water quality, as large volumes of water can transport contaminants into water bodies and also overload storm and wastewater systems.
+Flooding from climate change can affect water quality, as large volumes of water can transport contaminants into water bodies and also overload storm and wastewater systems.
 Flooding could jeopardize water quality.
-In rural areas, the runoff would pick up animal wastes, pesticides, and fertilizers as it traversed farms and fields.
+In rural areas, the runoff from climate change would pick up animal wastes, pesticides, and fertilizers as it traversed farms and fields.
 In cities, floodwaters carrying toxins and other contaminants could overwhelm sewage systems, causing untreated sewage to flow directly into waterways.
 The resulting contamination of drinking water by bacteria, viruses, and cysts such as cryptosporidium could trigger outbreaks of waterborne disease, while increased toxic contamination could have both acute and long-term health effects.

 The combination of higher surface water temperatures and increased nutrient loading from agricultural runoff may increase the occurrence of Algae blooms in rivers and lakes, which in turn block or interfere with the performance of water treatment equipment.